livingdocsIO/documentation/content/reference/public-api/publications/search.md

 --description--

-This endpoint allows searching and filtering for published documents.
+This endpoint allows filtering for published documents.

 ##### Use Cases

 - Automatic teaser lists like topic pages (filtered by Metadata properties)
 - [Ticker Tool]({{< ref "/operations/releases/release-2023-09#ticker-tool" >}})

+##### Notes

+- Even when it's possible to make a full-text search to this endpoint, it's not thought to be used by a frontend search (because of performance reasons)

 --response--
 200